-Doctoral students are required to develop comprehensive proficiency in economic theory, mathematics, econometrics, and major and minor fields of concentration.
+Doctoral students develop comprehensive proficiency in economic theory, mathematics, econometrics, and major and minor fields of concentration.
 In addition to the prerequisites for the master's program, doctoral applicants should also have mathematical statistics and linear algebra.
 Candidates for the Ph.D. degree must complete the general requirements of the Graduate School, as well as further requirements which are detailed in the department's application material and website.

-Department faculty are affiliated with a broad range of institutes and centers across the campus, including the Gaylord Nelson Institute for Environmental Studies, the Center for Integrated Agricultural Systems, the University Center for Cooperatives, the Renk Agribusiness Institute, Center for Community Economic Development, and the area studies programs.
+Department faculty are affiliated with a broad range of institutes and centers across the campus, including the Gaylord Nelson Institute for Environmental Studies, the Center for Integrated Agricultural Systems, the University Center for Cooperatives, the Renk Agribusiness Institute, Center for Community Economic Development, and the international area studies programs.
 Each program has its own rich intellectual life of seminars and other activities.

 The department offers a number of research assistantships, and students have competed well for university-wide fellowships.
 The department's students have also received nationally competitive fellowships and research grants from the National Science Foundation, the Social Science Research Council, the Fulbright programs, and others.
 New students applying for the Ph.D. who wish to be reviewed for the university fellowship competition must complete their applications by December 15.

 Minimum Graduate School Requirements

 Review the Graduate School minimum academic progress and degree requirements, in addition to the program requirements listed below.

 MODE OF INSTRUCTION

 Accelerated: Accelerated programs are offered at a fast pace that condenses the time to completion.
 Students typically take enough credits aimed at completing the program in a year or two.